SciML/DiffEqFlux.jl/docs/src/examples/augmented_neural_ode.md

 # References

-\[1] Dupont, Emilien, Arnaud Doucet, and Yee Whye Teh.
-"Augmented neural odes."
-Advances in Neural Information Processing Systems.
+[1] Dupont, Emilien, Arnaud Doucet, and Yee Whye Teh.
+"Augmented neural ODEs."
+In Proceedings of the 33rd International Conference on Neural Information Processing Systems, pp. 3140-3150.
 2019.